PacktPublishing/Building-Natural-Language-Pipelines/README.md

 ```

-Each chapter contains a `pyproject.toml` file with the folder's dependencies.
+Each chapter contains a `pyproject.toml` file with the folder's dependencies. **(Recommended) Open each folder in a new VS Code window.**

 1. **Install [uv](https://github.com/astral-sh/uv):**
 	```sh